TheMrAI/TheMrAI.github.io/content/programming/voxon/part_2/index.md

 It seems the alpha channel is missing from **texture_01.png**.
 WebGPU has no support for textures with ['rgb' format](https://www.w3.org/TR/webgpu/#texture-formats-tier1) where each channel takes up 8 bits only, the closest is "rgba8unorm" or "rgba-8unorm-srgb".
 This would not be a problem, as it should not be too big of an issue to add an alpha channel for every pixel with the maximum value of 255 signaling that it should be fully opaque.
-Another problem arises! **texture_01.png** does not store the pixels as RGB, it stores them in a format called [Indexed](https://www.w3.org/TR/2003/REC-PNG-20031110/#3Abbreviations).
+Another problem arises! **texture_01.png** does not store the pixels as RGB color values, it stores them in a format called [Indexed](https://www.w3.org/TR/2003/REC-PNG-20031110/#3Abbreviations).
 This simply means that somewhere within the png, a section called a **pallet** is allocated which stores all the distinct pixel colors within the image, and the pixels just index into this array.
 This still could have, been okay, still could have produced the appropriate format, but the data [png](https://docs.rs/png/0.18.1/png/index.html)